yukaitung/lgdxrobot-docs/content/cloud/setup/configuation-ui.md

 Update the corresponding `appsettings.json`.

-For managing secrets securely, please refer to the [Official Documentation](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) on how to create and handle secrets in your environment.
+For managing secrets securely, please refer to the [Official Documentation](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) on how to create and handle secrets.

 ## Settings